arroos/OPC-UA-Honeypot/README.md

 They should not be modified since recompiling the information model will overwrite them.
 The batch file used to invoke the model compiler is /Source/Models/BuildDesign.bat.
 A diagram of the information model can be found in InformationModel.png in the top-level folder.
+Variables and methods coloured yellow can be updated or executed by an intruder, while those coloured green are updated automatically by the simulation subsystem.

 SOURCE CODE